AndreasFerdinand/Syllable.js/README.md

 <font color="blue">Foot</font><font color="red">ball</font>
 ```

 If you need to change the resulting html, need to capture the processed words or something else, a handler object must be implemented and passed to the converter.
-At least the two functions must be implemented by this handler object.
+At least the following functions must be implemented by this handler object.

-* `decorateWord` - Function to style the syllables of words.
+* `decorateWord` - Function to style the words.
 * `decorateOther` - Function to style all other characters, including line breaks and spaces.
+* `decorateSyllable` - Funciton to style the syllables.

 The following code shows how a custom converter can be used.
 A complete example implementation can be found in [customConverterExample.html](customConverterExample.html).